-When Kathryn and I came upon an image of his work on the Internet, it had a profound impact and we began to look for an opportunity to see Hoshino-san and his ceramics in person.
+When I came upon an image of his work on the Internet, it had a profound impact and I began to look for an opportunity to see Hoshino-san and his ceramics in person.
 When I found out that he was taking part in the Tajimi Creator’s Market during my spring visit to Japan, I made a long trek to Tajimi, which is near Nagoya in the middle of Japan.
 Hoshino-san was warm and soft-spoken, and his work was absolutely entrancing in person.
 I was very excited when he later agreed to work with us.

 It was also around that time that he decided to switch to functional ceramics instead of sculptures that he had been making for nearly a decade after graduating from Tajimi City Pottery Design and Technical Center or Ishoken.
 From Hoshino-san’s powerful and emotional work, it is clear that he still draws from his studies in sculpture as well as from his childhood exposure to the sculptural ceramic works of his well-known artist parents.

 Hoshino-san creates work by pouring thick slip into a plaster mold.
 When the slip dries to the texture of mud, he uses various spatulas by hand to scoop out excess slip in swiping motions.
 The marks left in the slip becomes the decoration for the vessel.